SarahAmiraslani/F1-Milestone-Tharval-Amiraslani-Korbin/README.md

 ## Setup

 This project uses the Weather API to fetch historic weather data.
-To run this project, you will need to obtain your own API key from the Weather API.
+To re-run the data collectio portion of this project, you will need to obtain your own API key from the Weather API.
+Note that it can take a couple of hours before your API key is activated.

 ### Steps:

 1. Visit the [Weather API website](https://www.weatherapi.com/) and sign up for a free account to get your API key.

-2. Create a new file in the project root directory named `config.py`.
+2. Create a new file in the `scripts` directory named `config.py`.

 3. Open the `config.py` file and add the following line: